Indoor Air Quality

 Air cleaners can significantly improve the air quality inside your home, but the effectiveness of an air filtration system will depend on how efficiently it filters indoor pollutants and what type of pollutants you want to target.
 While mechanical and electronic air cleaners are the two main types of air cleaners, there are many different models on the market, ranging from fairly inexpensive basic devices to sophisticated air cleaning systems.

 If you are in the market for an air filtration system, it’s important to talk to an HVAC professional to help you make an informed decision.
-At Wall Heating & Air Conditioning, Inc., we install only the highest quality air cleaners, and we are here to answer any of your questions and help you choose the right air cleaning system for your Atlanta area home.
+At Wall Heating & Air Conditioning, Inc., we install only the highest quality air cleaners, and we are here to answer any of your questions and help you choose the right air cleaning system for your Lawrenceville area home.

 Mechanical Air Cleaners